codacy-badger/BotDetectCaptcha/README.md

 - Test code should avoid violating principles like [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 - Integration with [Travis CI](https://travis-ci.org/)
 - Using real-like web app ([BotDetect CAPTCHA Demo](https://captcha.com/demos/features/captcha-demo.aspx)) in order to accomplish all the above<br/>

+### Image Compression
+<a id="compression"></a>

+Images are one of the key parts of the application, but they also play a really big role in performance degradation.
+The more images you have, the slower your load times can become.

+[IMGBOT](https://imgbot.net/docs/#docs) running a loss-less compression that and takes the heavy lifting out for you.
+With just a couple of clicks you can get `IMGBOT` running in your project's repo on GitHub and sending you pull requests with your images optimized.

 ### Official Documentation:<br/>
 <a id="doc"></a>